 8. CONSUMERS’ RESPONSIBILITIES

-(a) The Consumer shall check the travel documentation immediately it is furnished to him.
-If the Consumer considers any document is incorrect or has any query in relation to the contents he shall forthwith notify the Organiser of his concern and the Organiser shall respond as soon as possible.
+(a) The Consumer shall check the travel documentation immediately.
+If the Consumer considers any document is incorrect or has any query in relation to the contents he/she shall forthwith notify the Organiser of his/her concern and the Organiser shall respond as soon as possible.

-(b) The Consumer is solely responsible for ensuring that he presents himself at the meeting point in sufficient time prior to the designated departure time.
+(b) The Consumer is solely responsible for ensuring that he/she presents himself/herself at the meeting point in sufficient time prior to the designated departure time.
 If the Consumer arrives after the check-in time stipulated in the travel documentation provided to the Consumer, the Organiser shall not be obliged to accept the Consumer and shall be entitled to treat the holidays cancelled by the Consumer.

-(d) The Consumer hereby agrees that he shall abide by all instructions or directions given by a member of the Organisers staff or any crew member of a carriers vehicle used in connection
+(d) The Consumer hereby agrees that he/she shall abide by all instructions or directions given by a member of the Organisers staff or any crew member of a carriers vehicle used in connection

 with the holiday and hereby agrees to indemnify the Organiser against any loss or injury suffered or incurred by any other person as a consequence of the Consumers failure to act in accordance with any such direction or instruction.